 Distribution

-The White-eared Honeyeater (Lichenostomus leucotis) is an Australian bird found in south east Australia, south west Australia an into south west of Queensland.
+The White-eared Honeyeater (Lichenostomus leucotis) is an Australian bird found in south east Australia from Queensland to Victoria, and westwards to south west Queensland into southern Western Australia.

 Taxonomy